Thank you for joining the Society of Aeronautics and Rocketry (SOAR) at USF!

 Members must join us on Slack in order to get involved!

 SOAR provides an opportunity of students from all majors and fields to enhance their knowledge in research, engineering, and other tangential skills pertinent to the industry.
-We view ourselves as a professional research organization that produces data relevant to the industry and products such as our Bullisitic Rocket series.
+We are a professional research organization that produces data relevant to the industry and products such as our Bullistic rocket series, our liquid engine research and development program, our hybrid fuel rocket program, and our two-stage Taurus rocket.
 In the mindset of professional organization we adhere to strict timelines, budget restrictions, management, teamwork, and fostering collaborations between the academic, commercial and government space industries.

 Our organization competes in several competitions in addition to our independent Bullisitic Rocket designs.
-In 2014-2015 we participated in the Florida Space Grant Consortium Hybrid Rocket Competition and for 2015-2016 we participated in the Hybrid Competition again, the NASA Student Launch Competition, and more.
-We are the first USF organization to represent our University in these competitions and we intend to make a good name for our University.
+In 2016-2017 we participated in the Florida Space Grant Consortium Hybrid Rocket Competition, the NASA Student Launch Competition, and more.
+In 2017-2018, we are again participating in these competitions as well as the Spaceport America Cup and several of our own ambitious projects.